essteer/mit-686x/src/unit3/L10_Recurrent NNs_I/b_intro_to_RNNs.md

 We concatenate these word vectors into our feature vector $\phi(t)$, a long sparse feature vector we can now use to relate to possible outcomes - what comes next.

-We can also continue to work backwords and construct training examples by using e.g. "$been$" and "$a$" to train on predicting "$tremendous$".
+We can also continue to work backwords and construct training examples by using e.g. $been$ and $a$ to train on predicting $tremendous$.

 **Issues with this approach**